jarnalyrkar/ninth-age/content/collections/pages/english/getting-started.md

         content:
           -
             type: text
             text: 'For all intents an purposes, terrain could be printed out on paper, but thats not very evocative, is it?
-Terrain can be bought, or you can make your own.
+Terrain can be bought, or you can make your own woods, hills, rivers and buildings to be used in your games.
 There are loads of resources online, and also books on the subject.
-Much knowledge can be transferred from the Model Train scene, or other tabletop wargames.'
+Much knowledge can be transferred from the Model Train scene, or other tabletop wargames. '
       -
         type: heading
         attrs: